skybert/skybert.net/src/aifail/don-fear-the-pointer.md

 from my mystake.
 When I one week later encountered the same problem, I had nothing to counter it with.

-My takeway from all of this, is that using AI tools takes away something from you as a developer.
-In addition to taking away the joy of programming and solving problems on your own, there's something just as bad: It makes you sloppy.
+My takeway from all of this, is that using AI tools takes away some things from you as a developer.
+First off, is the the pure joy of programming and solving problems on your own.
+Yes, I've heard "AI is just another abstraction layer" and "AI is just another tool" arguments.
+I do follow the line of reasoning, but I don't quite accept them.
+If we instead of "artificial intelligence" called it "guessing machine" we would all be in a better place discussing this new technology.

+Anyways, AI takes away another thing from coders that's just as bad as the joy of coding itself, and this is my main point in this article:
+*AI makes you sloppy*.
 I could've chosen many words, but I think "sloppy" fits the bill perfectly.
-You don't become a worse programming.
+You don't become a worse programmer.
 You can still buckle up and get back into it.
 But you become lazy.
 Sloppy.

+So am I not using AI then?
+No, not at all.
 I will not stop using AI tools, but for apps that I care about, that I am to _maintain_ with a high level of effectiveness and quality, I will do the coding myself.
-I will use AI for resarch (always cross checking with actual references, AI is a fancy word for "guessing machine"!) and brain storming.
+I will use AI for resarch (always cross checking with actual references.
+AI regularly dreams up code that calls APIs that don't exist) and brain storming.
 I'll let it create PoCs and I will use it for code I don't really care about, like "create a JSON structure from these 20 Go structs" or "this package lacks unit tests, write some that make sense, not just silly ones".
 But the core, prodcution code, I can write that myself, thank you very much.

 I've spent 25 years getting as fast as possible.
-Fast at touch typing, which btw, is [Programming's Dirtiest Little Secret](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html), and sharpening my skills, editor and other tools.
-I'm constantly trying to improve my tools and hone my skills.

-All of this makes me fast.
-I am fast.
-Of course, the AI robot can produce code much faster than me.
-Of course.
+Fast at touch typing, which btw, is [Programming's Dirtiest Little Secret](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html), and honing my skills, and sharpening my venerable editor and other tools.
+All of this makes me very fast.
+Of course, the AI robot can produce code even faster than me.
+Much faster.
+Of course, it's a robot after all!
 But for starters, it's not always it takes the solution into the direction I want it to go.
 It doesn't necessarily choose my _style_ of programming, choosing the solution which makes the new code blend in with the existing one.
 Or sometimes, I have problems comprehending what the robot did because it doesn't follow my line of thinking.
 If I'm then pressed for time, or am demotivated from all the vibing, I might just commit the code and forget about it.
+When there's a problem in this code, I just vibe some more.
 Which of course, makes me drift further away from the code.

 Regardless of all of this, what's for sure, is that I will alays need to review what the robot did, and potentially rewrite it.
 It's not